-We close our discussion on the existing results regarding the structural characterizations of the RAS deadlock through the concept of the PN siphon, and the implications of these characterizations for the analysis and control of the relevant RAS behavior, by briefly mentioning an additional line of research that has sought to employ these structural characterizations to provide some explanation for the observed possibility of ensuring sufficient control of all the potential deadlocks of a given RAS by controlling explicitly only a limited subset of them.
-The results of this line can be traced in [32] and [48], while the work in [32] has also applied these results in a control-synthesis process through the introduction of the concept of elementary siphons.
-(Obviously, a straightforward alternative explanation for these observed dependencies among the RAS deadlocks is provided by the classification theory that is discussed in the "The Optimal DAP as a Classifier of the RAS States" section, and, in particular, the notion of covering the RAS unsafe states that is effected by the classifying inequalities.)
+We close our discussion on the existing results regarding the structural characterizations of the RAS deadlock through the concept of the PN siphon, and the implications of these characterizations for the analysis and control of the relevant RAS behavior, by briefly mentioning an additional line of research that has sought to employ these structural characterizations in order to provide some explanation for the observed possibility of ensuring sufficient control of all the potential deadlocks of a given RAS by controlling explicitly only a limited subset of them.
+Results of this line can be traced in [32], [48], while the work of [32] has also applied these results in a control-synthesis process through the introduction of the concept of "elementary" siphons.